AMSL Aero Vertiia

 www.vertiia.com

 On July 8, 2020 the company announced they will be moving into the Narromine Aerodrome Industrial Park, northwest of Sydney and are planning to hire five to ten people.
-The company was able to expand to the industrial park to build essential testing facilities due to a AUD$950,000.00 grant from the New South Wales Regional Investment Attraction program.
+The company was able to expand to the industrial park to build essential testing facilities due to a $950,000.00 AUD grant from the New South Wales Regional Investment Attraction program.

-As of November 2020, the company has completed both a one-fifth (20%) subscale and full-scale model of the aircraft.
+As of November 2020, the company has completed both a one-fifth (20%) sub-scale and full-scale model of the aircraft.
 Their goal is to make a commercial aircraft available to the public by 2021, according to Western Magazine.

 In November 2020, New Atlas covered the company's completion of a full-scale airframe and tilt-propeller system for the aircraft.
 The Australian emergency medical service (EMS) helicopter operator Careflight announced a partnership and AMSL announced that it expected to have the Vertiia certified and flying medical missions by 2023.
-In the same month, an article on evtolinsights.com stated that the Vertiia's major launch mission has shifted from UAM to the provision of safe and fast medical transport to vulnerable areas in Australia and abroad.
+In the same month, an article on evtolinsights.com stated that the Vertiia's major launch mission has shifted from advanced air mobility to the provision of safe and fast medical transport to vulnerable areas in Australia and abroad.

 The company has developed patents which they hope will make their aircraft stand out from their competitors.
 Some key advantages for their aircraft is proprietary technology which extends battery life, a light weight and simplified airframe and easy passenger entry and exit.
 They plan on using 5G technology to their advantage to keep the aircraft secure, enhanced control features and allow for high reliable communication.
+The company has stated their eVTOL passenger aircraft will be longest range and energy efficient in the world.
+When using only batteries as the power source, the aircraft will have range of approximately 250 kilometers (155 miles).
+The expected range for the aircraft model that will have a hybrid-electric power source, will be 1,000 km (621 miles).

 Specifications:

-- Aircraft type: eVTOL or hybrid-electric VTOL
+- Aircraft type: eVTOL or hybrid-electric VTOL passenger

-- Capacity: 2 or possibly 6 passengers
+- Capacity: 5 passengers

 - Cruising speed: 300 km/h (186 mph)

-- Range: 250 km (155 miles) eVTOL, Hybrid-electric VTOL 800 km (497 m)
+- Range: 250 km (155 miles) eVTOL, Hybrid-electric VTOL 1,000 km (621 miles)

-- Propellers: 8
+- Propellers: 8 propellers

-- Electric motors: 8
+- Electric motors: 8 electric motors

 - Wings: 4 tilting wings

-- Landing gear: Wheeled landing gear
+- Landing gear: Retractable wheeled landing gear

 - Safety features: Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers and motors on the aircraft so if one or more motors or propellers fail, the other working motors and propellers can safely land the aircraft.
 Autonomous pilot allows for a safer flight.